The History of Rock Music: 1955-1966Genres and musicians of the beginnings

 or any previous generation.

 The transition from the folk-singer to the electric singer-songwriter created all sorts of artistic opportunities.
 Jesse Colin Young (1) made one of the most innovative albums of folk music, Young Blood (?
 196? - mar 1965), backed by jazz musicians.
 Fred Neil (1) was one of the most original artists of his era, and very few precedents can be found for his art.
 While Dylan descended from Guthrie, Neil descended from nobody: the music on Bleecker And McDougal (mar 1965 - may 1965) is blues-tinged psychedelia ante-litteram.
 Tim Hardin wrote Reason To Believe (1965), If I Were A Carpenter (1967) and Hang On To A Dream, in a vein tinged with blues and jazz.
 Philip Sloan was the Los Angeles songwriter who penned Eve Of Destruction (1965) for Barry McGuire, the first protest song to climb the pop charts, as well as Johnny "Rivers" Ramistella's Secret Agent Man (1966).
-Richard Fariña (who died at the age of 30) was the most literate of the group, as documented by Celebrations For A Gray Day (?
+Richard Fariña (who died at the age of 29) was the most literate of the group, as documented by Celebrations For A Gray Day (?
 1965 - apr 1965).
-Jackson Frank was a USA guitarist and folksinger who moved to England and familiarized with the crowd of the British folk-rock scene.
-He recorded only one album, Jackson C Frank (apr 1965 - dec 1965), in a style halfway between the erudite and the fairy tale.

 Neil Diamond, a veteran of the Brill Building, grafted elements of soul (Solitary Man, 1967), gospel (Thank The Lord, 1967), country (Girl You'll Be A Woman Soon, 1967), and even reggae (Red Red Wine, 1967), onto the format of the folk-rock ballad.
 In his best songs, such as Cherry Cherry (1966) and I'm A Believer (1967), catchy refrains coexist with exciting guitar riffs and rousing arrangements.
 A romantic at heart, Diamond composed some of the most romantic melodies of all times, best epitomized by Song Sung Blue (1972).

 Paul Simon (2) was the poet who best captured the psyche of his generation.
 While Dylan was the spokesman of the peace marches and the campus sit-ins, Simon & Garfunkel represented the average, shy, introverted kid, lonely in his bedroom, distressed by post-puberal sensitivity.
 Simon did not write angry protest songs, but tender, fragile, ethereal, melancholy odes, notably Sounds Of Silence (1965), I Am A Rock (1966), Mrs Robinson (1968), Bridge Over Troubled Water (1969), The Boxer (1969).
-He employed the simplest and most recognizible of vehicles: vocal harmonies and the folk ballad.
-He fused them in an austere structure that had the magnificent translucence of the madrigal and the motet.
+He employed the simplest and most recognizable of vehicles: vocal harmonies and the folk ballad.
+He fused them in an austere structure that had the magnificent translucence of the madrigal and the motet, elegantly accompanied by seasoned sessionmen such as drummer Hal Blaine and keyboardist Larry Knechtel.
 On his own, Paul Simon (after breaking up with Art Garfunkel) shifted the emphasis on ethnic music, achieving a sublime fusion of western and African traditions on There Goes Rhymin' Simon (mar 1973 - may 1973), Heart And Bones (?
 1981/?1983 - oct 1983), and Graceland (feb 1985/apr 1986 - aug 1986).

 Another Briton, Bert Jansch, recorded the melancholy and intimate Bert Jansch (sep 1964/jan 1965 - apr 1965).